AlgoNode/algorand-node-running/monitoring/influx.md

 ```

 Locate the `INPUT PLUGINS` section (serch for `inputs.cpu` which should take you to the top of the inputs section) and add the Prometheus plugin configuration with the URL pointing to your Algorand Node IP/Hostname.
+You can enter your Node IP or just "127.0.0.1" / "localhost" as the Telegraf agent is on the same server.

 >[[inputs.prometheus]]

 >  urls = ["http://Your_Node_IP:9100/metrics"]

 Restart the Telegraf Service

 >sudo systemctl restart telegraf.service

 Verify the data is being scraped and recorded by going to your InfluxDB Web Interface (*`http://Your_Influx_Server_IP:8086`*) and clicking on `Data Explorer` in the menu.